Port Phillip Heads Shipwreck Dives

 DISCLAIMER: No claim is made by The Scuba Doctor as to the accuracy of the dive site coordinates listed here.
 Should anyone decide to use these GPS marks to locate and dive on a site, they do so entirely at their own risk.
 Always verify against other sources.

 The marks come from numerous sources including commercial operators, independent dive clubs, reference works, and active divers.
 Some are known to be accurate, while others may not be.
 Some GPS marks may even have come from maps using the AGD66 datum, and thus may need be converted to the WGS84 datum.
-To distinguish between the possible accuracy of the dive site marks, we've tried to give each mark a source of GPS, Google Earth, or unknown.
+To distinguish between the possible accuracy of the dive site marks, we've tried to give each mark a source, e.g. GPS, Google Earth, or unknown.

 If you don't understand the differences between the different ways coordinates are given, plus how different datum come into play, you might find the article GPS Conversions by Lloyd Borrett a useful read.
 It describes the problems associated with locating dive sites using a GPS receiver.